MuKonqi/nottodbox/README.md

     - Creating a notebook
     - Renaming a notebook
     - Resetting a notebook
-    - Setting background
+    - Setting background color
-    - Setting foreground
+    - Setting text color
     - Deleting a notebook
     - Deleting all notebooks
 - For notes: